osirislab/ctf101/docs/reverse-engineering/what-is-c.md

 ## Today

-Today C is widely used either as a low level programming langauge or is the base language that other programming languages are implemented in.
+Today C is widely used either as a low level programming language or is the base language that other programming languages are implemented in.

 While it can be difficult to see, the C language compiles down directly into machine code.
 The compiler is programmed to process the provided C code and emit assembly that's targetted to whatever operating system and architecture the compiler is set to use.